Note: The links in this post are affiliate links.

-Question from David G.: I recently bought a Dell XPS 8900 desktop computer that came with 8GB of RAM installed.
+Question from David: I recently bought a refurbished Dell desktop computer that came with 8GB of RAM installed.
 I want to double that to 16GB.

-I ran the “Crucial System Scanner” you mentioned in this post and it said my computer can use up to 64GB of DDR4-2133 RAM.
+I ran the “Crucial System Scanner” you mentioned in this post and it said the machine can use up to 64GB of DDR4-2133 RAM.

 I found an 8GB DDR4-2133 RAM stick on Ebay for less than half of what Crucial is selling them for so I bought it.
-I received the new RAM just 3 days after I ordered it but it won’t fit into the empty RAM socket on the computer.
+I received the new RAM just 3 days after I ordered it but it won’t fit into one of the empty RAM sockets on the computer.